 2.4.1 Rifle mag pouches (308/556)

-The biggest draw for me is HSP’s excellent MP2 inserts and they work really well for 556 in the Heavy, despite its job ostensibly as a 308 mag carrier.
+The biggest draw for me of any HSP rig, is the company’s excellent MP2 inserts.
+They work really well for 556 in the Heavy, despite its job ostensibly as a 308 mag carrier.

-It’s equally as good in the 556 role (if not better) than the D3CR/D3CRX, because the mag pouches are slightly bigger and thus easier to reindex; without the mags flopping about from too little tension.
+In fact, the Heavy is equally as good in the 556 role (if not better) than the D3CR/D3CRX.
+This is because the mag pouches are slightly bigger and thus easier to reindex; without the mags flopping about from too little tension.

 This was a big test and the Heavy exceeded expectations.